-- 18.-(1) A person must not be registered as a member if, in the opinion of the Council, the person is not of good character or reputation or is engaged in any business or occupation inconsistent with the integrity of the Institute. - (2) A body corporate is not eligible for registration as a member of the Institute. - (3) Subject to subsections (1) and (2), a person is eligible to be registered as a member of the Institute if the person- - (a) is resident, or can provide evidence that the person is intending to reside, in Fiji or a Pacific island listed under the rules of the Institute; - (b) has obtained the qualifications in accountancy or any other related subject area, or its equivalent, as approved by the Council, for any category listed under section 16(1); - (c) has satisfied all approved requirements, if any, relating to practical accounting experience; and - (d) is in the good standing of an association of accountants.
+- 18.-(1) A person must not be registered as a member if, in the opinion of the Council, the person is not of good character or reputation or is engaged in any business or occupation inconsistent with the integrity of the Institute. - (2) A body corporate is not eligible for registration as a member of the Institute. - (3) Subject to subsections (1) and (2), a person is eligible to be registered as a member of the Institute if the person- - (a) is resident, or can provide evidence that the person is intending to reside, in Fiji or a Pacific island listed under the rules of the Institute;

-(4) Notwithstanding subsection (3)(a), a member who no longer resides in Fiji may continue his or her membership of the Institute subject to the rules of the Institute for continued membership.
+- (b) has obtained the qualifications in accountancy or any other related subject area, or its equivalent, as approved by the Council, for any category listed under section 16(1); and - (c) has satisfied all approved requirements, if any, relating to practical accounting experience; and - (d) is in the good standing of an association of accountants. - (4) Notwithstanding subsection (3), a person may be eligible to be registered as a member of the Institute if the person is in good standing with an association of accountants. - (45) Notwithstanding subsection (3)(a), a member who no longer resides in Fiji may continue his or her membership of the Institute subject to the rules of the Institute for continued membership.